 2) How do I deal with a situation involving recreation that goes bad?

 No matter how much you want a recreational activity to work, there is always the chance that it won't.
 You may run into difficult or uncomfortable situations that you cannot change.
 Planning ahead and being prepared with an alternate plan is important.
 You may not get the support you need to fully integrate your son/daughter at the local YMCA swim team, but another plan might be to have your child and a sibling set up races that allow both kids to feel successful.

 Receiving support from other parents of children with autism who have similar experiences can also be incredibly helpful.
 You can offer each other suggestions about what has worked for you and before long, you could be laughing about an experience gone bad that only a day before was upsetting to you.
-Visit the Autism Speaks Social Network to connect with other parents of children with autism.
+Visit the Autism Speaks Facebook page to connect with other parents of children with autism.